Skip to Content

 Types of stroke

-A stroke is caused by interrupted blood flow to part of the brain.
+A stroke, also known as a brain attack is caused by interrupted blood flow to part of the brain.
 When blood flow is stopped, that part of the brain can’t receive oxygen and other nutrients.
 This causes brain cells to die and can result in permanent damage, even death.

 There are different types of strokes, including: